If you'd like to learn more about Howard Hodgkin and his artwork then please visit

 'Homage to Howard 3' continues the trend of the first two, but with even more of my own colours added.
 The framing became significant in this piece as well, as Howard often framed his works within the frame and sometimes painted over the outer frame itself.

-Howard 5 – This piece doesn't feature any of Howard's colours, but the painted frame remains significant.
+'Homage to Howard 5' – This piece doesn't feature any of Howard's colours, but the painted frame remains significant.
 The major shift in this artwork is the use of mixed media; I incorporated coloured silk strips to create the background, moving away from my typical textured materials.
 As a result, the painting has a flatter appearance, allowing the paint marks to stand out more.